Wandalen/wTesting/doc/version.eng/tutorial/CheatSheet.md

 # Testing cheat sheet

-Framework for convenient unit testing.
-Utility Testing provides the intuitive interface, simple tests structure, asynchronous code handling mechanism, colorful report, verbosity control and more.
+Framework for convenient unit testing. .
 This cheat sheet summarizes commonly used Testing command line instructions for quick reference.

 ### Installation of `Testing`

 To install Testing you need an installed Node.js® and Node package manager ( NPM ).
-If you do not have it then download the version for your operating system from [official site](<https://nodejs.org/en/>) and follow the [installation instructions](https://nodejs.org/en/download/package-manager/).

 ```
 npm install -g wTesting